The glut of motor oils and different viscosities available can quickly induce analysis paralysis. So, which car oil is right for your vehicle?

 The American Petroleum Institute (API) publishes the motor oil specification with which motorists are most familiar.
-The current version is API SN PLUS.
+The current version is API SP.
 Every few years, the API updates its specification to ensure the motor oils available to you are formulated to protect the latest and most demanding engines.

 What is a motor oil specification?

 It’s a set of minimum performance requirements an oil must demonstrate in a range of industry tests.
 These tests measure oil consumption, deposit formation, the ability of the oil to flow in sub-zero cold and more.

 The API, working with different automakers, determines the minimum performance level the oil must demonstrate for the oil manufacturer to recommend its oils for the latest API specification.
 The OEM, in turn, often recommends in the owner’s manual using an oil that meets the latest API specification, or equivalent.

 This provides reassurance that the oil you’re using meets, at the very least, a minimum level of performance the API deems appropriate to protect your engine.

 A 2.0 GPA does not equal 4.0 GPA